-The issue and EFRAG's position in the comment letter to the IASB 3
+The issue and EFRAG's position in the comment letter to the IASB

-- 1 The unit of account in IFRS 17 is a group of contracts at initial recognition; the same grouping is kept for (i) the determination of the CSM, (ii) its release pattern over the coverage period of the contracts in the group and (iii) the discount rate for accretion of interest on the CSM in the General Model. - 2 First, insurers have to identify 'portfolios' of contracts that are subject to similar risks and that are managed together.
-The portfolios are then divided into three groups (also called profitability buckets): - a. onerous contracts, if any; - b. contracts that at initial recognition have no significant possibility of becoming onerous subsequently, if any; and - c. other contracts, if any. - 3 Paragraph 22 of IFRS 17 requires additionally that an entity shall not include contracts issued more than one year apart in the same group ("the annual cohorts requirement"). - 4 The IASB's reporting objectives in defining the guidance on level of aggregation in IFRS 17 are the following: depicting profit trends over time, recognising profits of contracts over the duration of those contracts and timely recognising losses from onerous contracts. - 5 EFRAG understands that in order to meet those objectives, the annual cohorts requirement has been retained as a practical simplification on a conventional basis.
+- The unit of account in IFRS 17 is a group of contracts at initial recognition; the same grouping is kept for (i) the determination of the CSM, (ii) its release pattern over the coverage period of the contracts in the group and (iii) the discount rate for accretion of interest on the CSM in the general model. - 46 First, insurers have to identify 'portfolios' of contracts that are subject to similar risks and that are managed together.
+The portfolios are then divided into three groups (also called profitability buckets): - (a) onerous contracts, if any; - (b) contracts that at initial recognition have no significant possibility of becoming onerous subsequently, if any; and - (c) other contracts, if any. - 47 Paragraph 22 of IFRS 17 requires additionally that an entity shall not include contracts issued more than one year apart in the same group ("the annual cohorts requirement"). - The IASB's reporting objectives in defining the guidance on level of aggregation in IFRS 17 are the following: depicting profit trends over time, recognising profits of contracts over the duration of those contracts and timely recognising losses from onerous contracts. - 49 EFRAG understands that in order to meet those objectives, the annual cohorts requirement has been retained as a practical simplification on a conventional basis.
 Such a convention derives from the difficulties to promote a principles-based approach.
 As a matter of fact, the IASB tried to develop a principles-based approach in identifying groups that would allow to depict profitability trends (something that the IASB considers a loss of information).
 However, such an approach was rejected because of feedback from stakeholders that it would be unduly burdensome.
-The annual cohort requirement is, therefore, a practical simplification missing a principles-based approach but meeting the objectives of the level of aggregation. - 6 EFRAG was informed during the due process for its comment letter on the IASB ED/2019/4 Amendments to IFRS 17 that there are products in the European life insurance market for which the annual cohorts requirement leads to unnecessary cost, i.e. for contracts with cash flows that affect or are affected by cash flows to policyholders of other contracts.
+The annual cohorts requirement is, therefore, a practical simplification missing a principles-based approach but meeting the objectives of the level of aggregation. - EFRAG was informed during the due process for its comment letter on the IASB ED/2019/4 Amendments to IFRS 17 that there are products in the European life insurance market for which the annual cohorts requirement leads to unnecessary cost, i.e., for contracts with cash flows that affect or are affected by cash flows to policyholders of other contracts.
 Feedback from EFRAG's constituents confirmed that the issue relates to contracts with the characteristics described in paragraphs B67 B71 of IFRS 17 that have 'substantial' risk sharing.
 Most of these contracts that prevail in European jurisdictions are eligible for the variable fee approach (VFA).
 In some jurisdictions the issue relates to contracts eligible for the general model including contracts without the characteristics described in paragraphs B67 B71 of IFRS 17 for which cash flow matching techniques are applied across generations.
-EFRAG recommended in its comment letter that the IASB consider developing an appropriate solution for such contracts, reflective of the reporting objectives of the level of aggregation requirements and of their economic characteristics. - 7 EFRAG in its comment letter also suggested to introduce additional disclosure requirements for contracts to which the annual cohorts would not be applied following its recommendation.
-In addition to the information about the reconciliations for the CSM from the opening to the closing balances (according to paragraph 101 of the standard) and the information provided by paragraph 109 of the ED (quantitative forecasts of when the entities expect to recognise in profit or loss the CSM remaining at the end of the period), the following disclosure would enhance the information provided for contracts that are in the scope of the exception:
+EFRAG recommended in its comment letter that the IASB consider developing an appropriate solution for such contracts, reflective of the reporting objectives of the level of aggregation requirements and of their economic characteristics.

-3 The views expressed in the comment letter to the IASB are not valid also for the endorsement advice and they are provided in this Annex in order to facilitate the understanding of the issue by constituents for the purposes of the consultation on the DEA.
+&lt;sup>5 The views expressed in the comment letter to the IASB are not valid also for the endorsement advice and they are provided in this Annex in order to facilitate the understanding of the issue by constituents for the purposes of the consultation on the DEA.
 EFRAG's observations on this topic are presented in the Cover Letter to the IFRS 17 DEA.